jordantrizz/everyday-linux-scripts/README.md

-addwww | Add a local user and configuration to NGiNX based on templates. rndpass.pl | A random password generator written in perl. mysqltuner.pl | The usual http://mysqltuner.pl
+addwww | Add a local user and configuration to NGiNX based on templates. rndpass.pl | A random password generator written in perl. mysqltuner.pl | The usual http://mysqltuner.pl mybkdb-all | Backup all MySQL Databases on a host into the current working directory under the backup folder

 # Contributing
 ## Adding GIT Repositories